MokoenaLee/DashBoard_Python/README.md

 # DashBoard_Python

-Description:
-A Live and interactive Dashboard of AV Event orders using Bootstrap CSS and JavaScript scaffolding

-Analysis of the product (fictitional for analyis purpose)
+Analysis of the product

-##Product Vision
+## Product Vision
 For users/companies
 Who need event Audio Visual assistance
 The AV Event Dashboard is a productivity management product